00vchannel/Blender-Modifier-Copy-Paste-Addon/README.md

-# Blender Modifier Copy Paste
+# Blender Modifier Specificlly Copy Paste and remove

 A simple Blender 4.1+ add-on that lets you easily copy multiple specific modifiers to all selected objects, supporting both single and multiple modifier operations.